Corona Virus Covid 19 News Page

 - Access Diploma learners holding University offers

 - New updates were released on 3rd April by the Universities Minister extending the request for universities and colleges to hold back from making unconditional offers or amending existing offers until 20th April.
-You will be emailed by UCAS about this but you can also see it here.
+You should have been emailed by UCAS about this but you can also see it here.

 - This information follows the original Government's announcement on 23rd March and the email sent out by UCAS.